 In 1999, a handful of local movie-lovers had a challenging idea: to bring quality film to Old Town Winchester.
 We established ourselves as a non-profit group – Springboard Cultural Arts – and the Magic Lantern Theater project was born.

-Saturday, November 17 at 7 p.m. at the Unitarian Universalist Church of the Shenandoah Valley
+Friday evening, March 15 at 7 p.m., at the Unitarian Universalist Church of the Shenandoah Valley, 6380 Valley Pike, Stephens City, VA.

 The MLT has shifted its support model from memberships to a simpler, donation-based system.
 This gives all our supporters the opportunity to renew their commitments to the MLT at the same time.
 We think you’ll find it more convenient…and it saves us the labor and...read more